 A Simplified Employee Pension plan lets you make contributions toward your retirement and your employees’ retirements.
 (You can even have a SEP and another kind of retirement plan at your business simultaneously.)
 A SEP allows business owners annual tax-deductible contributions equal to 25% of your compensation (if you have a corporation) or 20% of self-employment income (for a sole proprietor).

 This is currently what I have and should satisfy me for a few more years.
-Pretty soon I hope to graduate to the next level….
+I even opened up two separate accounts so I could invest with Betterment and another where I control my own investments.
+Pretty soon I hope to graduate to the next level…

 What plan is best for your business?